effectivenumber/learning_basics_seaborn_pandas/README.md

 # learning_basics_seaborn_pandas
-learing basic commands in seaborn and pandas libraries
+Learning basic commands in seaborn and pandas libraries.
+Statistics and plots.